 And what I do is I lift some weights in the morning before going to work- just light ones, for 5 minutes.
 Or I do a few stretches and jumping jacks.
 Or I go for a brisk walk on my lunch break.
 I do 15-20 knee lifts every hour while sat at my desk at work.
 I always take the stairs.
 And my personal favorite: I bike 20 km to work and back 3-4 times a week.
 It’s free, it refreshes my mind and pumps me up with energy before I even start my day- what’s not to love?

 And this brings me to the next excuse:

-So this turned out to be quite the lengthy post, but you can blame it on the fact that it’s a subject I’m really passionate about.
-I hope that I’ve given you a boost to stop procrastinating and making excuses not to work out, and instead get right to it!
-And now it’s your turn: let me know how you stay fit, how you stay motivated to exercise and best of all, how you beat those excuses that creep out in all of our minds at one point.
+I hope I’ve managed to transmit a bit of my fitness passion to you guys!
+And I hope that I’ve given you a boost to stop procrastinating and making excuses not to work out- and instead get right to it!
+So now it’s your turn: let me know how you stay fit, how you stay motivated to exercise and best of all, how you beat those excuses that creep up in all of our minds at one point.

 If you haven’t by now, make sure you join The Style Club to receive your free personal style printables and get the most stylish updates directly in your Inbox!